 Moreover, a low level of iron, folic acid, and vitamin B2 in food is also a significant cause of anemia in humans.
 This nutrition is considered vital for the making of hemoglobin.
 Some other causes of anemia in chronic kidney disease includes-

 - Inflammatory problem

 While a patient suffers from anemia, he notices specific changes in the functioning of his body.
 These changes can be noted as the symptoms of anemia.
 Some ubiquitous signs and symptoms associated with anemia in chronic kidney disease are as follows-

 - Body weakness

 - Breathing problems

-It is essential to take care of these symptoms so that it cannot progress further and does not lead to any further complications.
+It is essential to take care of these symptoms so that they cannot progress further and do not lead to any further complications.
 If we do not consider the symptoms, it can lead to heart problems and may include issues like–

 - Unusual and irregular heartbeats, generally fast.